 We’re lucky to have some Great British Coastline in and around Southend.
 Whether it’s a short stroll, or a big adventure, we have a station and route to get you where you want to be.
 The total route from Shoeburyness to Leigh-on-Sea is approximately 7.5 miles and will take roughly 2.5 hours.
 We have also split the route into smaller chunks depending on how far you want to go.
 Stopping at ice cream shops, cafes, fish and chip shops and even the pub is encouraged.

 Travel from London to Southend from £12.10 return with our Online Advance fare, bought 3+ days in advance.
-You can buy your Off-Peak tickets on c2c Smartcard, making your journey quicker and easier.
-Find out more about Smartcard.
+You can buy Off-Peak tickets through the c2c App and receive a digital ticket, making your journey quicker and easier.

 Walking route 1: Shoeburyness to Thorpe Bay (approximately 3 miles, 1 hour)